GM Vice President, Global Quality

-Previously, Lieblein was President and Managing Director of GM Brazil where she oversaw the launch of 9 new products in 15 months, and was part of the unit’s Transformation.
-Before coming to Brazil, Lieblein was President and Managing Director of GM Mexico, and the first woman to serve in this role.
-While in Mexico, in addition to her position at GM, she was appointed to the Board of Directors of the American Chamber Mexico, and in May 2010, she was named Vice President of the Board.
+Lieblein was president and managing director of GM Brazil from June 2011 to January 2013.
+Under her leadership, GM Brazil launched nine new products in 15 months and played a key role in the unit’s transformation.
+Prior to her assignment in Brazil, Lieblein was president and managing director of GM Mexico – the first woman to serve in this role.
+While in Mexico, in addition to her position at GM, she was on the board of directors of the American Chamber Mexico.

-Grace began her career in 1978 as a co-op student at General Motors Assembly Division in Los Angeles.
-She later progressed through a number of positions including manager of GM’s Desert Proving Ground in Arizona and director of Engineering Design for GM’s North America Car Group.
+Lieblein began her GM career in 1978 as a co-op student at General Motors Assembly Division in Los Angeles.
+She progressed through a number of positions, including manager of GM’s Desert Proving Ground in Arizona and director of Engineering Design for GM’s North America Car Group.

-Grace received a bachelor's degree in industrial engineering from General Motors Institute (now Kettering University) in 1983 and a master's degree in management – materials/logistics from Michigan State University in 1987.
-She also holds a certificate from Thunderbird’s Global Leadership program from 1998.
+Lieblein has a bachelor's degree in industrial engineering from General Motors Institute (now Kettering University) and a master's degree in management – materials/logistics – from Michigan State University.
+She also holds a certificate from the Thunderbird Global Leadership Certificate Program.

 In addition to her roles at GM, Lieblein is a member of the board of directors for Honeywell International, U.S.-Mexico Commission for Educational and Cultural Exchange (COMEXUS) and the Karmanos Cancer Institute’s board of directors.
 Also, Lieblein is on the advisory board of Focus: HOPE in Detroit and the board of advisors for US-MEX Forum for Cooperation, Understanding and Solidarity (FoCUS).
 In January 2014, she was named chairman of the board of the Michigan Minority Supplier Development Council.